Jae Nicolini

 How to start

-Please book a call directly from this page or email me to schedule a free 20-minute introductory call.
+Please send me an email to schedule a free, 20-minute introductory call.
 This will give us the chance to talk about what brings you to therapy and for you to ask any questions.
 There is no obligation to continue - it is important to find a therapist with whom you feel safe and comfortable, so you can openly share what’s on your mind and in your heart.

 Training, qualifications & experience

-Alongside private practice, I work as a university counsellor at the London Interdisciplinary School in Whitechapel.
-I have experience working with a wide range of issues across many groups, including ethnic minorities and the LGBTQ+ community.
+Alongside private practice, I worked for a number of years as a university counsellor at the London Interdisciplinary School in Whitechapel.
+I work best with clients who are looking for sustained, relational work rather than short-term advice or coping strategies alone.
 Some of my interests include:

-• High-functioning anxiety including perfectionism, self-doubt, self-criticism, procrastination and imposter syndrome
+• High-functioning anxiety, perfectionism, procrastination, self-criticism, and impostor syndrome

-Before I started counselling training, my journey was shaped by a life in music and a deep commitment to meditation and Eastern wisdom traditions.
+Before I became a therapist, my journey was shaped by a life in music and a deep commitment to meditation and Eastern wisdom traditions.
 I integrate mindfulness and compassionate awareness into my practice.
+I believe in recognising and facilitating wholeness in my work and see therapy as a creative process.
+I commit to showing up to our sessions fully, with openness and respect for all that you are and all the material you bring.

 Member organisations